kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

      *
      * Promises:
      * 1. 4-node resulting from fusing of the two 2-nodes' keys_values into the parent.
-     * 2. Deletion of the 2-node children from the tree
-     * 3. Adoption of the 2-node children's children as children of parent.
+     * 2. Adoption of the 2-node children's children as children of parent.
      *
      * Pseudo code:
      *
      * 1. Absorbs its children's keys_values as its own.
-     * 2. Makes its grandchildren its children and deletes its former, now orphaned child nodes.
+     * 2. Makes its grandchildren its children.
      */
     template<typename Key, typename Value> typename tree234<Key, Value>::Node *tree234<Key, Value>::Node::fuseWithChildren() noexcept
     {